kipcole9/astro/README.md

 * For the intersection of calendars and astronomy, [Calendrical Calculations](https://www.amazon.com/Calendrical-Calculations-Ultimate-Edward-Reingold/dp/1107683165) by Nachum Dershowitz and Edward M. Reingold remains the standard reference.

 * On the web, [timeanddate.com](https://www.timeanddate.com/astronomy/) is a great reference.
 The sunrise/sunset calculations in this library are tested to return times within 1 minute of timeanddate.com results.

+* [Wikipedia](https://wikipedia.com) for content to help describe the understanding behind some of the functions

 ## Installation